bubbleuniverse/symbolic-calculator/README.md

 ## Acknowledgments

-- MathQuill for the equation editor
+- MathQuill and Mathlive for the equation editors

 ## Http Server Prerequisite